rowan-rgb/HiltonBuildingsTool/DataMethodNotes.md

 1. Selects the yearly building-presence mosaic.
 2. Uses the `building_presence` band (probability of building per pixel).
 3. Applies a threshold (default = 0.5).
-4. Converts the thresholded raster to polygons using `reduceToVectors`.
+4. Converts the thresholded raster to polygons using Earth Engine `reduceToVectors`.
 5. Treats each polygon as one detected building object.
 6. Computes polygon area in m² after reprojection to a metric CRS.